rptb1/tammy-norie/plan/unsinkability.rst

   comfort and buoyancy.
 The berth is also home to clothing and equipment bags when I'm not in it.

-  I need to do some experiments to see how much space I need for comfortable fidgeting while sleeping.
-[TODO]
+  [TODO: experiments to see how much space I need for comfortable fidgeting while sleeping.]

 _`.vol.coamings`